Dr Melissa Glenwright, Clinical Psychologist, Suite 28, level 2, 5 Everage Street Moonee Ponds VIC 3039

 Area's of Interest

 I work with a variety of people facing different difficulties and challenges.
-Over the years I have developed a particular interest in a few areas including but not limited to, trauma (PTSD, sexual assault, primary and secondary trauma experienced by emergency service workers), issues of sexual identity, managing chronic pain, sleep problems, managing and recovering from bullying in the workplace, relationship problems , managing depression and anxiety disorders particularly social anxiety, health anxiety and panic.
+Over the years I have developed a particular interest in a few areas including but not limited to, issues of sexual identity, managing chronic pain, sleep problems, managing and recovering from bullying in the workplace, relationship problems , managing depression and anxiety disorders including social anxiety, health anxiety and panic.

 I am registered with: